royjara/newportfolio/content/portfolio/augmented_flute.md

 - ANT HR Monitor
 - Display (projector, screen, LED Wall)

-For the sake of simplicity and get this project going with minimum cost, I'm using a cheap USB-C lapel mic (aprox $10 on ebay) connected to my macbook pro running max/msp.
+For the sake of simplicity and to get this project going with minimum cost, I'm using a cheap USB-C lapel mic (aprox $10 on ebay) connected to my macbook pro running max/msp.
 The arduino's internal IMU will serve as a controller for any audio effects.
 The ANT HR Monitor will be transmitting the player's heart rate to the arduino.
 The arduino will then retransmit the HR and the IMU data to the computer for control of parameters in max/msp or any other software to be used.
-I'm thinking the HR could be used to create a drum beat based on the players HR.
+I'm thinking the HR could be used to create a drum beat based on that tempo.

-So now for the patches.

-Let's start with a few basic stuff:
+The initial patches:

 - Note detection
 - Delay